HOW TO AVOID PURGATORY By Fr. Paul O’Sullivan O.P.

 save that of knowing that I do Your will.

 Saint of the Day – 25 February – St Walburga (c 710-779) Nun and Missionary.
 Daughter of St Richard the King.
 Sister of St Willibald and St Winebald, niece of St Boniface.
-Also known as:-Auboué, Avangour, Avongourg, Bugga, Falbourg, Gaubourg, Gauburge, Gaudurge, Gualbourg, Valborg, Valburg, Valpurge, Valpuri, Vaubouer, Vaubourg, Walbourg, Walburg, Walburge, Walpurd, Walpurga, Walpurgis, Waltpurde, Warpurg – Religious/Missionary – Patron against coughs,,against dog bites, against famine, against hydrophobia or rabies, against mad dogs, against plague, against storms, boatmen, mariners, sailors, waterman, farmers, harvests, Eichstätt, Germany, diocese of, Plymouth, England, Diocese of and 4 cities.
+Also known as:-Auboué, Avangour, Avongourg, Bugga, Falbourg, Gaubourg, Gauburge, Gaudurge, Gualbourg, Valborg, Valburg, Valpurge, Valpuri, Vaubouer, Vaubourg, Walbourg, Walburg, Walburge, Walpurd, Walpurga, Walpurgis, Waltpurde, Warpurg – Religious/Missionary – Patronages – against coughs,,against dog bites, against famine, against hydrophobia (as a symptom of) rabies, against mad dogs, against plague/epidemics, against storms, sailors, farmers, harvests, Eichstätt, Germany, Diocese of, Plymouth, England, Diocese of and 4 Cities.
 Additional Memorials – 12 October (translation of relics to Eichstätt), 24 September (translation of relics to Zutphen).

 St Walburga was English, the sister of two associates of St Boniface in evangelising Germany and the Lowlands.
 She was the daughter of St.Richard the Pilgrim, a West Saxon chieftain and Winna, sister of St. Boniface, Apostle to Germany.
 She had at least three siblings; two of her brothers are known by name, St Willibald and St Winibald.